I created an MCP Apps using Hono × React × Lambda, and made an app that allows you to narrow down products using AI

 https://github.com/ShuntaToda/mcp-apps-react-hono-lambda/blob/1706e324c9627e48ab069d3ccd132f12d9c07a8e/packages/server/src/index.ts#L149-L158

-Since Lambda is stateless, we generate a new McpServer and StreamableHTTPTransport for each request.
-We disable session management with sessionIdGenerator: undefined.
+Since Lambda is stateless, McpServer and StreamableHTTPTransport are generated anew for each request.
+Session management is disabled with sessionIdGenerator: undefined.

 4. Lambda Handler (packages/server/src/lambda.ts)